FOSSEE/st-scripts/accessing-pieces-arrays/script.rst

 elements, rows and columns and larger pieces of arrays.
 We have also learnt how to modify arrays, element wise or in larger pieces.

+.. #[[Anoop: I think in the summary slide it is better to use single & multi dimensional arrays instead of 1D and Multi dimensional arrays.]]

+.. #[[Anoop: switch to thank you slide, added comment as it most probably won't be noticed]]

 Thank You!